Katpolice/hello-world/README.md

 May/28/20 - Today I learned about try and except statements, creating a "Guess the Number" program, Lists and using loops with lists, multiple assignments and augmented operators.
 I'm also 25% completed of the course on Udemy so thats neat.
 That's all for today, Katpolice (Gilbert) signing off.

 May/29/20 - Today I learned about list methods and similarities between lists and stirngs.
 My favorites being variable.sort(key-str.lower), the ASCIIbetical order and variable.deepcopy() That's all for today, Katpolice (Gilbert) signing off.

+May/30/20 - Today I learned about Dictionaries, data types and data strutures.
+I have also created a program that displays the number of each characters of what you paste.
+Likewise, it displays it with pprint.pprint (pretty print) as in a horziontal and more readable format rather than one really long string.
+That's all for today, Katpolice (Gilbert) signing off.